 $ cat /etc/group: This command will display all the content in group file in /etc.

 These were some of the very basic Linux/Unix commands which are used in the everyday life of a system administrator.
-Let us know how you like our post on basic Linux commands which we use frequently while working on Unix environment.
+Let us know how you like our post on basic Linux commands which we use frequently while working on the Unix environment.

 You can also download your complete basic Linux/Unix command guide.
 If you like the post, please consider it sharing your friends.